moehrenzahn/moehrenzahn.github.io/_posts/2013-09-06-Mail-plugin-for-Sublime-Text.md

 ---
 layout: post
-title:  A Mail.app plugin for Sublime Text 3
+title:  'A Mail.app plugin for Sublime Text 3'
 lang: en
 categories: [English]
-comments: true
 ---

 I wrote [my first plugin for Sublime Text](https://github.com/moehrenzahn/Mail).
-It is quite simple.<!--more--> It takes the text of the current document and turns it into a new Mail.app message.
+It is quite simple.
+It takes the text of the current document and turns it into a new Mail.app message.
 The first line of text is used as the subject line.

 Originally I wanted it to use converted markdown text, but Mail’s AppleScript interface has no proper API for HTML messages.[^1]